KaisTahar/cordDqChecker-MIM/README.md

 	[2]   List of Tracer Diagnoses Extracted from Alpha-ID-SE Terminology [Internet].
 2022 [cited 2022May 24].
 Available from: https://doi.org/21.11101/0000-0007-F6DF-9

 ## Distributed Execution
-`cordDqChecker` was successfully tested using [Personal Health Train (PHT)](https://websites.fraunhofer.de/PersonalHealthTrain/) and applied on synthetic data stored in multiple FHIR servers.
-To create a PHT image run the command ` sudo docker build -t dq-train . `.
-The data used for evaluating our methodology for distributed data quality assessments are stored in the folder `./PHT/Data/ExperimentData`.
+We applied our methodology for distributed data quality assessments on synthetic data stored in multiple FHIR servers (see [data curation](https://github.com/KaisTahar/cordDqChecker-MIM/tree/master/PHT/Data/Experiment)). `cordDqChecker` was successfully tested and validated using [Personal Health Train (PHT)](https://websites.fraunhofer.de/PersonalHealthTrain/).
+To create a  PHT image run the command ` sudo docker build -t dq-train .`.
+The FHIR data sets and tools used for data curation are stored in the folder `./PHT/Data/Experiment`.
 The aggregated results are stored in `./PHT/Data/Export`.

 ## Cross-site Reports
 - Here are [examples](https://github.com/KaisTahar/cordDqChecker-MIM/tree/master/PHT/Data/Export) of cross-site reports on data quality generated using sythetic data.